 Assets include property or possessions you own in full, in part, or have an interest in.
 This includes anything owned outside of Australia and debts owed to you also.

 Importantly there are exempt assets you should be aware of, like your principle place of residence, amongst several others.
 There are often strategies that can reduce your asset tested assets as well.
 So when determining ‘can I get the age pension', these strategies should be factored in too.

 To receive the full Age Pension, your total assets cannot be over the below limits based on your personal circumstances.

 Important to note, if you are a member of a couple, the limit is on yours and your partners combined assets.

 To receive the partial pension, your assets cannot be over the below limits.

-There are additional supplements for the pension that is for helping retirees with the cost of electricity that are also included in the table below to give you a full picture of what you could receive based on your personal circumstances.
+After your eligibility for the Age Pension is determined, the maximum age pension rates are noted below.
+There are additional supplements you may be eligible too, like for the cost of electricity.
+We have included reference in the table below to give you a full picture of what you could receive based on your personal circumstances.

-Not only will you now have an advocate scrutinising what you will be eligible for, but they will also make projections on what your retirement nest egg will provide for you well into retirement and what other social security payments you will apply for the further you get into retirement.
+Not only will a Financial planner be an advocate scrutinising what you will be eligible for.
+But they will also do projections that consider your retirement nest egg and social security payments to make your money stretch further.